fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 ===================

 MLPro aims to standardize machine learning processes to accommodate complex applications in simplified reusable APIs.
-MLPro's Systems module standardize state based systems and their operation in a modular design.
-The keyword **state-based** implies the possibility to characteristically represent a system's unique status vector corresponding to a given timestep.
+MLPro's Systems module standardizes state based systems and their operation in a modular design.
+The keyword **state-based** implies the possibility to characteristically represent a system's unique status as a vector corresponding to a given timestep.

 A state-based system has a definite condition at any given point in time, defined by a fixed number of variables that completely defines the condition.
 A system transits from a state to next state at each timestep based on the inherent